• Skip to primary navigation

 Well, there’s no sneaking around with this hummus.
 The color is a dead give away that there’s an earthy pink root mixed up in there.
 You can definitely taste that telltale beety flavor in this hummus.
 The other ingredients complement it in a way that brings out the best in the beets though.

-Plus, if you're a beet addict like me and have a few pre-roasted beets stashed away in the fridge, this beet hummus can be ready in under 10 minutes.
-I love pre-roasting beets and then just keeping them on hand for a couple days to toss into salads, smoothies, and whatever else strikes my fancy.
-I'm all about meal prep efficiency tricks, and this one is a total time saver.
+Plus, if you’re a beet addict like me and have a few pre-roasted beets stashed away in the fridge, this beet hummus can be ready in under 10 minutes.
+I love pre-roasting beets and then just keeping them on hand for a couple days to toss into salads, beet smoothies, and whatever else strikes my fancy.
+I’m all about meal prep efficiency tricks, and this one is a total time saver.

 Topping options for beet humus are endless too.
 The only one that I consider necessary is the dill, since it really helps balance the beet flavor.
-I added it knowing how well dill and beets pair together in Russian dishes like Borscht and the combo is spot on in this recipe too.
+I added it knowing how well dill and beets pair together in Russian dishes like cold Borscht and the combo is spot on in this recipe too.
 The pine nuts and feta are technically optional, but really add a lot to the dish.
-If you're vegan or dairy free, you can leave the feta off without missing a beet too much, but if you're not, do yourself a favor and sprinkle that salty cheesy goodness all over.

 Other topping options that are on my list to try are hemp hearts and crushed pistachios instead of pine nuts.
 Yum!